-In 2024 the AEC joined 15 other cultural networks to be part of the SHIFT eco-certificate.
-This three-stage audit, set for completion by the end of 2024, will result in a certification that demonstrates the AEC's commitment to addressing climate change and its dedication to environmental sustainability efforts.
-One of the first steps towards the eco-certificate is the implementation of the Sustainability policy action plan.
-The AEC Sustainability policy was composed by the AEC Green Team and was approved by the Council.
+In 2024 the AEC joined 15 other cultural networks to be part of the SHIFT eco- certificate.
+After a three-stage audit, AEC achieved the SHIFT Eco-Certification for cultural networks.
+This achievement highlights AEC's commitment to the green transition and its willingness to adapt its actions to become more environmentally friendly and sustainable.

+One of the first steps towards the ecocertificate is the implementation of the Sustainability policy and action plan.The AEC Sustainability policy was composed by the AEC Green Team and was approved by the Council.